spy16/spy16.github.io/content/posts/scheduled-job-queue.md

 The `ZREM` command has `O(M*log(N))` [^3].
 Effectively, dequeue has `O(M*log(N))` complexity.

-Workers can invoke the `dequeue_all_ready()` function repeatedly to keep processing items as they become ready.
+Workers can invoke the `dequeue_batch()` function repeatedly to keep processing items as they become ready.
 If a worker from the pool crashes, it makes no difference to overall health of the system because other workers will still continue processing any jobs that are ready.
 Adding new worker to the pool is also seamless because, the worker starts polling as soon as it starts up without disturbing anything else.

 ### Sharding